Our Speakers & Chairs A-Z

 Kate Andrew

-Professional Historian & Conservator
+Author and Professional Historian

 Kate Andrew's latest project is the restoration of Worcester Cathedral.
 The project involves managing the cathedral masons and service teams, day to day maintenance and capital projects across the nearly six acre site encompassing numerous listed buildings and several scheduled ancient monuments in addition to the Cathedral itself.